Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/DualSSR16_hw/README.md

 make clean data aie aiesim aiesimviz
 ```

-The output display of the average throughput gives different values for the 2 instances just because the reference time taken for G1 and G2 is the same while G1 starts before G2:
+The output display (in the console or log section of Vitis Analyzer) of the average throughput gives different values for the 2 instances just because the reference time taken for G1 and G2 is the same while G1 starts before G2:

-- G1 (filenames finishing with 15) output throughput is around 3900MB/s
+- G1 (filenames PhaseOut_N_K_15 finishing with 15) output throughput is around 3900MB/s
-- G2 (filenames finishing with 25) output throughput is around 4000MB/s
+- G2 (filenames PhaseOut_N_K_25 finishing with 25) output throughput is around 4000MB/s

 In the 'Array view' one can see clearly the 2 instances with all input and output filenames.